SeanU2022/horiseon/README.md

 - Main sectioned to Hero, Content, Benefits
 - alt attributes added to img elements for accessibility
 - CSS consolidated by about 50%
-- HTML and CSS comments added
+- CSS (with comments) follows HTML structure

 ## Mock-Up